 A few years back, I was lucky enough to spend one month during the spring in the lovely seaside town of Biarritz.
-I knew nothing about the city when I arrived, but luckily with the help of some locals, I discovered the most amazing places to visit in this charming French city known for its sandy beaches and Basque culture.
-Biarritz was even featured as one of the top 10 European summer destinations, so it should definitely be on your radar!
+I knew nothing about the city when I arrived, but luckily with the help of some locals, I discovered the most amazing places to visit in this charming French city known for its sandy beaches and Basque country culture.

-If you find yourself heading to the southwest of France, then here are twelve of my favorite things to do, see and eat in Biarritz!
+If you find yourself heading to the southwest of France, then here are my favorite things to do, see and eat in Biarritz!

 Visit the Grande Plage

-One of the most famous attractions in Biarritz is Rocher de la Vierge, a rock formation that juts out into the Bay of Biscay via a metal footbridge.
+One of the most famous attractions in Biarritz is Rocher de la Vierge, meaning “Rock of the Virgin,” a rock formation that juts out into the Bay of Biscay via a metal footbridge.
 The statue of the Virgin Mary was constructed in 1865, long after the rock was used as an anchor point for Napoléon III!

 Walk around Rocher du Basta